Astro supports a light theme along with the original, default dark theme.

 - Outdoor environments

 Dark Theme Use Cases

 - Applications where a primary media element demands attention

-Individual sections or components can override their inherited theme on a case-by-case basis, enabling the render an element with a light theme in an predominantly dark-themed interface and vice versa.
+Individual sections or components can override their inherited theme on a case-by-case basis, enabling the render of an element with a light theme in an predominantly dark-themed interface and vice versa.
 Examples:

 - Dark-themed elements in the global status bar

 - Light-themed modal window in a dark themed app